EnsiehBahrami/Ensieh-Bahram/README.md

 ### Hi there, welcome to my GitHub!

-### I love dive into data and curious to extract business value from them.
+### I love to dive into data and curious to extract business value from them.

 ### I am available for the business minded data science or data analysis engagement.